-Please join the ENRICH Project and the Healthy Populations Institute on October 26 & 27, 2017 for a two-part public and academic symposium, entitled “Over the Line: A Conversation About Race, Place & The Environment”.
-This symposium will bring together American, Nova Scotian, and Canadian experts to engage in a solution-based, cross-cultural conversation about the social, economic, political, and health effects of the relationship between race, place, space, and the environment in Indigenous and Black communities.
-It will kick off with a lecture by the “father of environmental justice” Dr. Robert Bullard (Distinguished Professor of Urban Planning & Environmental Policy, Barbara Jordan-Mickey Leland School of Public Affairs, Texas Southern University) on Thursday, October 26, and continue the following day with a keynote from Dr. George Lipsitz (Department of Black Studies, University of California, Santa Barbara) as well as presentations and panels from a diverse array of American, Nova Scotian, and Canadian speakers on Friday, October 27.
-This event will be streamed live via Facebook Live on the Facebook Event Page, where you can also register at Eventbrite by clicking on the URL:
+On October 26 and 27, 2017 the ENRICH Project and the Healthy Populations Institute hosted a two-part public and academic symposium, entitled “Over the Line: A Conversation About Race, Place & The Environment”.
+This symposium brought together American, Nova Scotian, and Canadian experts to engage in a solution-based, cross-cultural conversation about the social, economic, political, and health effects of the relationship between race, place, space, and the environment in Indigenous and Black communities.
+It was kicked off with a lecture by the “father of environmental justice” Dr. Robert Bullard (Distinguished Professor of Urban Planning & Environmental Policy, Barbara Jordan-Mickey Leland School of Public Affairs, Texas Southern University) on Thursday, October 26, and continued the following day with a keynote from Dr. George Lipsitz (Department of Black Studies, University of California, Santa Barbara) as well as presentations and panels from a diverse array of American, Nova Scotian, and Canadian speakers on Friday, October 27.
+This event was streamed live and can be watched here:

 PART 1: RBC Sustainability Leadership Lecture, hosted by Dalhousie’s College of Sustainability